mcneel/help-docs/_en/flamingo/5/help/automate-rendering.md

 ## Batch rendering
 {: #batch-rendering}
 Batch jobs let you submit multiple jobs to be rendered automatically.
 A Batch job can specify a specific view, resolution and number of passes.
-Batch renderings can be started on a single or sent out the the [Render Farm](render-farm.html).
+Batch renderings can be started on a single or sent out the [Render Farm](render-farm.html).
 Open the Batch list and add jobs to the list.
 The batch jobs list will be saved in the model.

 ##### Where can I find this command?